 Rarely does a Division III basketball player make it to the NBA.
-Barry Clemens not only made it, but carved out an 11-year career — including two seasons 1972-73 and 1973-74 — with the Cavaliers.
-Clemens, 66, was born in Dayton and grew up on a 200-acre farm in Xenia, Ohio.
+Barry Clemens not only made it, but carved out an 11-year career, including two seasons, 1972-73 and 1973-74, with the Cavaliers.
+Clemens was born in Dayton and grew up on a 200-acre farm in Xenia, Ohio.
 At Xenia High School, where he graduated as the Salutatorian in 1961, Clemens starred in basketball while also running track and cross country.
-Recruited by numerous Division I colleges — including Ohio State and Ohio University – he instead chose to attend Division III Ohio Wesleyan.
-In four seasons at OWU, Clemens finished as the school’s and Ohio Athletic Conference’s career leader in scoring.
-The Battling Bishops were 71-23 in Clemens four years.
-His career high at OWU — 41 points — came against Baldwin-Wallace in January 1965.
+Recruited by numerous Division I colleges, including Ohio State and Ohio University, he instead chose to attend Division III Ohio Wesleyan.
+In four seasons at OWU, Clemens finished as the school’s and Ohio Athletic Conference’s career leader in scoring, leading the Battling Bishops to a 71-23 record.
+His career high at OWU of 41 points came against Baldwin-Wallace in January 1965.
 The New York Knicks made Clemens, a 6-6 forward, the 19th pick of the 1965 NBA draft.
 It was a draft that also included Bill Bradley, Rick Barry, Walt Frazier and Billy Cunningham.
-In 11 seasons with five teams as primarily a reserve noted for his deadly perimeter shooting, Clemens averaged 6.7 points and 3.2 rebounds.
-Today, he is Managing Director for Wachovia Securities and lives in a Cleveland western suburb with his wife of 42 years, Vivian.
-They are the parents of three children — Justin (40), Jennifer (37) and Matthew (34).
+In 11 seasons with five teams, used primarily as a reserve noted for his deadly perimeter shooting, Clemens averaged 6.7 points and 3.2 rebounds.
+Today, he is Managing Director for Wachovia Securities and lives in a Cleveland western suburb with Vivian, his wife of 42 years.
+They are the parents of three children: Justin, Jennifer and Matthew.